 Earned income describes cash and other forms of pay you receive for doing a job or running your own business.
 If you don't have a job, work as a contractor or run a business, you don't have earned income.
 According to the IRS, earned income is limited to wages, salaries, tips, union strike benefits, net earnings from self-employment and long-term disability benefits received prior to minimum retirement age.
 You can choose to have nontaxable combat pay included in earned income for the purpose of claiming an earned income tax credit.
 Earned income is subject to Social Security tax and income tax.

 When you save money at banks or buy property that generates an income stream or profit, you have investment income.
 According to the IRS, investment income includes interest, dividends, capital gains, rents, royalties and non-qualified annuities.
 Investment income is not subject to Social Security tax and certain types of investment income, such as capital gains and dividends, are taxed at lower rates than earned income.
-Starting in 2013, a net investment income tax of 3.8 percent applies to investment income if your modified adjusted gross income is $200,000 or more as a single taxpayer and $250,000 or more as a joint filer.
+In 2013, a net investment income tax of 3.8 percent went into effect and applies to investment income if your modified adjusted gross income is $200,000 or more as a single taxpayer and $250,000 or more as a joint filer.
 The net investment income tax applies in addition to normal income and capital gains taxes.

 If you want to stash cash in an individual retirement account, you need to have taxable compensation.
 Taxable compensation is similar to earned income, in that wages, salaries, commissions and self-employment income all count.
 On the other hand, alimony and separate maintenance payments you receive are also considered taxable compensation, despite not being a form of earned income.